adamsilver/adamsilver.io-jekyll/_posts/2016-07-01-always-use-a-label.md

 ## Summary

-It's easy for a visual designer who has good vision to discard the label in pursuit of a minimal aesthetic.
-But as we've seen this causes problems for others.
+Trying to declutter an interface and reduce noise is a noble goal.
+But labels aren't noise.
+Removing labels to save space and create a minimal aesthetic causes unnecessary usability problems.

-Accomodating a visual label might be a [challenge](/articles/the-design-challenge/), but it's a challenge that we should embrace, not avoid.
-By including a label we can ensure our forms are easy to use for all sorts of people.
+Accomodating a visual label might be a [design challenge](/articles/the-design-challenge/), but we should embrace this challenge by prioritising their inclusion during the design.
+This ensures our forms are user-friendly for everyone.